Cloud-Architekt/cloud-architekt.github.io/_posts/2021-04-27-hybrid-fido2-keys-part1.md

 ---
-layout: post
 title: "FIDO2 Keys and Hybrid Identities (1/2): Overview and configuration"
-author: thomas
-categories: [ Azure, Security, AzureAD ]
-tags: [security, azuread, azure]
-image: assets/images/fido2_part1.jpg
-description: "Microsoft has announced the GA of FIDO2 support in Azure AD at Ignite Spring 2021.
+excerpt: "Microsoft has announced the GA of FIDO2 support in Azure AD at Ignite Spring 2021.
 Previously, passwordless authentication in hybrid environments was only possible by implementing Windows Hello for Business (WHfB).
 The first of a two part blog post, gives you an overview about FIDO2 security keys in hybrid environments and differences to WHfB.
 This covers the prerequisites, limitations and initial configuration and deep-dive on the “Azure AD Kerberos Server” objects."
-featured: false
-hidden: false
+header:
+  overlay_image: /assets/images/fido2_part1.jpg
+  overlay_filter: rgba(102, 102, 153, 0.85)
+  teaser: /assets/images/fido2_part1.jpg
+toc: true
+toc_sticky: true
+categories:
+  - Azure AD
+tags:
+  - AzureAD
+  - Security
+  - Azure
+last_modified_at: 2021-04-27
 ---

-_Microsoft has announced the GA of FIDO2 support in Azure AD at Ignite Spring 2021.
-Previously, passwordless authentication in hybrid environments was only possible by implementing Windows Hello for Business (WHfB).
-The first of a two part blog post, gives you an overview about FIDO2 security keys in hybrid environments and differences to WHfB.
-This covers the prerequisites, limitations, initial configuration and deep-dive on the “Azure AD Kerberos Server” objects…_

-#### Table of Content:
-- <A href="#passwordless-options-in-azure-ad">Passwordless Options in Azure AD</A><br>
-     - <A href="#authentication-of-hybrid-identities-with-whfb">Authentication of Hybrid Identities with WHfB</A><br>
-     - <A href="#comparing-fido2-and-whfb-in-hybrid-environments">Comparing FIDO2 and WHfB in Hybrid Environments</A><br>
-- <A href="#overview-of-fido2-support-in-hybrid-azure-ad-environments">Overview of FIDO2 support in hybrid Azure AD environments</A><br>
-- <A href="#pre-requisites-and-initial-configuration">Pre-requisites and initial configuration</A><br>
-     - <A href="#windows-10-clients">Windows 10 Clients</A><br>
-     - <A href="#azure-ad-and-intune-configuration">Azure AD and Intune Configuration</A><br>
-     - <A href="#hybrid-identity-components-and-active-directory">Hybrid Identity components and Active Directory</A><br>
-- <A href="#review-of-created-azure-ad-kerberos-server-objects">Review of created “Azure AD Kerberos Server” Objects</A><br>
-- <A href="#management-of-azure-ad-kerberos-objects">Management of “Azure AD Kerberos” Objects</A><br>
-- <A href="#security-policy-to-restrict-azure-ad-kerberos-server">Security Policy to restrict "Azure AD Kerberos Server"</A><br>

 ## Passwordless Options in Azure AD
 Azure AD supports three different passwordless options today: